jawy1248/robot6000/kernelREAD.md

 5. Now navigate to "Cryptographic API" > "Certificates for signature checking" (at the very bottom of the list) > "Provide system-wide ring of revocation certificates".
 6. There select "X.509 Certfifcates tob e preloaded into the system blacklist keyring" and press Enter.
 An input window opens.
 There remove the entry "debian/canonical-revoked-certs.pem" from the prompt and press Ok.
 7. Save this now the configuration in .config and exit the terminal interface (TUI).
+> **Depending on the Kernel and TUI, Steps 5-7 are automatically done when doing steps 3-4.
+At the bottom on the same screen, just make sure the blacklisted hashes is empty**